FREQUENTLY ASKED QUESTIONS

 WHAT'S YOUR CANCELLATION POLICY?

 Counselling is a substantial emotional and financial commitment for both of us.
 Your session time is reserved for you and is not available to anyone else, therefore sessions are chargeable every week, regardless of your attendance.
 I endeavour to give plenty of notice of my absences and annual leave, and sessions are not chargeable when I'm unavailable.
-If you wish to end your therapy sessions, you can give four weeks’ notice at any time.

 WHAT IF I NEED URGENT SUPPORT?